JManuelCR/react-challenge-devTo-clone/README.md

 ## Getting Started
 To run the DEV-TO clone on your local machine, follow these steps:

-- Clone the repository: "git@github.com:JManuelCR/react-challenge-devTo-clone.git"
+- Clone the repository: "git clone git@github.com:JManuelCR/react-challenge-devTo-clone.git"
 - Navigate to the repository: cd RetoReact
 - Install dependencies for the client: npm install
 - Start the client and server concurrently: npm run dev